نوع مقاله : مقاله پژوهشی

 Literature Review

 Sustainability originates from the broader concept of sustainable development, emphasizing the balance between current resource use and the needs of future generations.
 Initially focused on environmental aspects, sustainability reporting has expanded to include social and economic dimensions.
 Existing frameworks provide guidelines for non-financial reporting, yet they often lack balance across different sustainability indicators.
 Voluntary disclosure may lead to selective reporting, misrepresentation, and reduced transparency.
 Differences between industries further challenge the uniform application of these frameworks, particularly in sectors with unique operational characteristics.
 In banking, non-financial disclosures such as governance, risk management, and social performance are crucial due to the sector’s role in capital allocation.
 Institutional gaps and the absence of industry-specific standards hinder effective sustainability reporting in banks.
-Integrated reporting that combines financial and non-financial information can improve transparency and stakeholder confidence.
+Integrated reporting, which combines financial and non-financial information can improve transparency and stakeholder confidence.
 Tailored reporting frameworks are essential to address sector-specific challenges and enhance sustainability practices.
 This study focuses on examining the effectiveness and implementation of sustainability reporting in the banking industry.

 This study employs a mixed-methods approach, combining qualitative and quantitative analyses to examine sustainability reporting in the banking industry.
 The qualitative phase utilizes grounded theory, with semi-structured interviews and three-stage coding to identify key sustainability reporting criteria.
 Thirteen experts, including academics, banking managers, and auditors, participated until theoretical saturation was reached.
 The Delphi technique was then applied to validate and achieve consensus on the identified criteria, linking qualitative insights to the quantitative phase.
 In the quantitative stage, thirty bank managers and board members completed structured rating and pairwise comparison surveys using fuzzy linguistic scales.
 These data were analyzed to rank and weight the main components of sustainability reporting.
 Overall, the methodology integrates grounded theory, Delphi validation, and fuzzy multi-criteria decision-making to develop a robust theoretical framework for banking sustainability reporting.